jamesroutley/kombu/README.md

 # Kombu

 Kombu simplifies interacting with tabulated CLI data.
 Pipe the output of a shell command to `kombu`, and apply javascript functions to it.
+It's like using `awk`, without having to learn `awk`.

 ## Example